thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>queue.kafka.ssl.keystore.location</td>
 			<td>TB_KAFKA_SSL_KEYSTORE_LOCATION</td>
 			<td></td>
 			<td> The location of the key store file.
-This is optional for client and can be used for two-way authentication for client</td>
+This is optional for the client and can be used for two-way authentication for the client</td>
 		</tr>
 		<tr>
 			<td>queue.kafka.ssl.keystore.password</td>
 			<td>TB_KAFKA_SSL_KEYSTORE_PASSWORD</td>
 			<td></td>
 			<td> The store password for the key store file.
-This is optional for client and only needed if ‘ssl.keystore.location’ is configured.
+This is optional for the client and only needed if ‘ssl.keystore.location’ is configured.
 Key store password is not supported for PEM format</td>
 		</tr>
 		<tr>
 			<td>queue.kafka.ssl.key.password</td>